salvador-arenas-castro/SDM-CropProj/README.md

 - __RCODE__: scripts used to implement the workflow

 ![warning-icon](https://img.icons8.com/emoji/48/000000/warning-emoji.png)
-__IMPORTANT NOTE__: do not change the name of these folders as this will be prevent the analysis from running properly.
+__WARNING__: do not change the name of these folders as this will be prevent the analysis from running properly.